PyConPL/pyladies-workshop/flask-tutorial/0009_exercises.rst

 3) Create a new route (a new function in ``flaskr.py``) "/funny-cat" which points to funny-cat.html template (there is no need to connect to database here).
 Create basic HTML with a picture of a funny cat in the middle of the page (from here_)!
 Make sure that about extends ``layout.html``.

 4) Modify ``flaskr`` by introducing 'delete' feature.
 User should be able to remove an entry, but only if he/she is logged in.
 Next to each entry there should be a link to the page which deletes an entry.
 This link should be visible only if user is logged in.
 This link should point to a route which opens a view: ``delete``.
-This view should check if user is logged in, and if so, it should remove an entry by running the following code
+This view should check if user is logged in, and if so, it should remove an entry by running the following code:

 .. code:: python